Training and Resources

 Safe@Weber Online Training

 Weber State University offers free, online violence prevention training.
 All students, faculty, and staff are expected to complete this program.
-The course includes information on Title IX, the Clery Act, healthy relationships, relationship abuse, gender roles, sexual harassment, stalking, consent, reporting, and how to help a friend.
-Please note: 2021-22 training will be available in late August 2021.
+The course includes information on university policy, Title IX, the Clery Act, healthy relationships, gender roles, sexual misconduct, stalking, consent, reporting, bystander intervention, and how to help a friend.

 In addition to online employee training, we teach several courses related to discrimination, harassment, sexual misconduct, and campus safety.
 Employees can access these courses through Training Tracker, and most are taught monthly.